What To Do

 A word of caution is in order: These archaeological sites are VERY FRAGILE and once lost, they are gone forever.
-Remember to steer clear of walls and refrain from making your own rock art on walls.
+Remember to visit with respect.
 Leave all artifacts where you find them so the next visitor can enjoy them.
+Stay away from fragile walls.
 Please take the time to learn about the Ancestral Puebloans and the proper protocol for visiting these sites.